CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/configure-oidc-authentication/microsoft-entra.md

     1. Locate and expand `ID`.
         * Select `sAMAccountName`.
     1. Click `Add`.
-1. Create Credentials for the Application:
+1. Create credentials for {{% ctx %}} Gateway to authenticate with Entra securely:
     1. Select the application registration created in Step 1.
     1. Select `Client credentials`.
     1. Click `+ New client secret`.
     1. Enter a `Description` for the client secret.
     1. In the `Expires` dropdown, select an expiration for the secret or specify a custom lifetime.
     1. Select `Add`.
-        {{% alert title="Warning" color="warning" %}}Make a note the client secret Value as this is never displayed again after you have left this page.{{% /alert %}}
+        {{% alert title="Warning" color="warning" %}}Make a note of the client secret Value as this is never displayed again after you have left this page.{{% /alert %}}

 ## Configure {{% ctx %}} Gateway to use Microsoft Entra Authentication